-Students will be issued with 2 written reports (June/December) The literacy and numeracy component of these reports are in relation to National Standards but reports also cover the full curriculum, attitudes and values.
+Students will be issued with 2 written reports (June/December) Reports also cover the full curriculum, attitudes and values.
 Parents have the opportunity to attend an interview following the June report.

 We operate an "Open Door" policy and welcome parents but if you wish to visit your child's classroom, you will be asked to abide by our Code of Ethics (a copy is available in the school office)

 If you wish to make a visit, assist with a class programme or meet with your child's teacher, we would appreciate if you make a prior arrangement and register at the school office before going to classrooms.
 This is part of our Health and Safety procedure.

 It is very important that you keep the school informed if there are any changes to your contact details.
 We must also be kept informed of any health issues including medicines, inhalers, allergies, change of family doctor or emergency contacts.
 All medication must be handed into the office except inhalers which may be kept by teachers so they can be accessed when required.

 When students are absent from school, late, or required to be released early, it is important that you contact the school office prior to 9am (Ph 4139783 / Txt 0274139338) If you have not contacted the office, you will be phoned seeking a reason for the absence.
 It is also important that you inform the school if your child is not travelling on the school bus.
 Children are not to go home with other children unless the school has been notified by phone or with a note.